shrimple-technologies/ouch/README.md

 > **Note**
 >
 > You might want to install a package for your package manager instead.
-We recommend using [Flatpak](#flatpak).
+We recommend using the [Flatpak](#flatpak) package for installation.

 1. Download [the latest release](https://git.sr.ht/~shrimple/ouch/refs/download/0.4.1/ouch-0.4.1.tar.gz)